gtk-rs/gir/README.md

 cfg_condition = "mycond"
 # if you want to override default option Ex. for write your own Display implementation
 generate_display_trait = false
+# if you want to generate builder with name SomeClassBuilder
+generate_builder = true
     # define overrides for function
     [[object.function]]
     # filter functions from object